cougargrades/importer-python/README.md

 # @cougargrades/importer
-Pre-processes provided CSV files for usage in production databases
+Pre-processes provided CSV files for usage in production databases.

+## Goals
+- Extrapolate inferenced data from CSV files
+- Reformat SQL data to be NoSQL friendly
+- Import NoSQL data into [Firestore](https://cloud.google.com/firestore/)
+- Use in resulting data in production

 ## Dependencies
 - Python 3.6+